rpalermodrums/ryanpalermo-dot-dev/apps/blog/src/content/posts/no-copy.md

 If it cannot, the UI should enforce that constraint and communicate progress clearly.
 A warning is the weakest possible contract.
 A guarantee is a real one.

 This is part of "visibility of system status," and it is a core heuristic for a reason.
-Users should not have to guess. ([Nielsen Norman Group][1])
+Users should not have to guess. ([NN Group][1])

 ## Replace explanations with feedback